stennety/mywebsite/_posts/2017-4-28-ai-first-at-maxdome.md

 ## Summary

 AI first is a very wide topic.
-But with a small managable effort we got a lot of insights to decide if, when and with which scope we want to dive deeper.
+But with a small managable effort we got a lot of insights to decide if, when and with which scope we want to jump deeper.
 And in addition the first AI product of us can go live: The "Tägliche Zusammenfassung" for Alexa.

 ## FAQ